 - distinguish inflammatory bowel disease from irritable bowel syndrome

 - assess disease activity in inflammatory bowel disease, including acute exacerbations and response to treatment 26

 Crohn disease remains idiopathic, although infective agents have been gaining in popularity as a possible cause, including the measles virus and atypical mycobacterium.
 As there are definite genetic factors at play, multiple factors are likely to contribute 1.
-Incidence is higher in people with first degree relative having IBD and it reaches up to 10%, also there has been shown 30-50% chance of developing disease in mono- or heterozygous twins.
+Incidence is higher in people with first degree relatives having IBD and it reaches up to 10%, also there has been shown 30-50% chance of developing disease in mono- or heterozygous twins.